PitchConnect/fogis-api-client-python/README.md

 A Python client for interacting with the FOGIS API (Svenska Fotbollförbundet).

+This is a test change for workflow automation testing.

 ## Features

 * **Authentication Options**: Login with credentials or session cookies